-This script does all the metadata configuration to be executed on the master server that must be baked into a seed checkpoint for creating the replica/edge.
-It also provides enough information to create, transfer, and load seed checkpoints into the replica/edge.
-This essentially captures the planning for a new replica, and can be done before the physical infrastructure (hardware and storage) is ready.
+This script executes as two phases.
+In Phase 1, this script does all the metadata configuration to be executed on the master server that must be baked into a seed checkpoint for creating the replica/edge.
+This essentially captures the planning for a new replica, and can be done before the physical infrastructure (e.g. hardware, storage, and networking) is ready.
+Phase 1, fully automated by this script, takes only seconds to run.